woocommerce/woocommerce/readme.txt

 = 2.2.4 =
 * Fix - Prevent errors when adding 'zero-rated' tax on checkout.
+* Tweak - Improved headers sent notice to include file and line.

 = 2.2.3 - 16/09/2014 =
 * Fix - Order status translation in admin and account page.